-Osprey Aether AG 70 backpack described in the text is a part of a new anti-gravity series introduced by Osprey in 2017.
+Osprey Aether AG 70 backpack described in the text is a part of a new anti-gravity series introduced by Osprey recently.
 This 70 liters pack is the middle-size in the series which also includes packs of 60 liters and 85 liters.
 This is the ultimate backpacking tool for extended tours, with many extraordinary features.

 - Top lid converts to a fully functional daypack.

 - Attachment points for the Osprey Daylite pack.

 - Interchangeable hip belt.

 The most important changes introduced in the new AG series